Telema-Douglas/url-shortner-microservice/README.md

 # URL Shortner Microservice

-This is a microservice which shortens a valid url and also redirects to the long url when supplied with the shorted url
+This is a microservice which shortens a valid url and also redirects to the long url when supplied with the short url

 ## Installation